mshangiti/dataclean-course-project/codebook.md

 * LAYING.

 ### Subject (int - 2 digits)
-Represents the identifier for the subject.
+Represents the identifier for the person/subject doing the experiment.
 It can be any value from 1-30.

 ### Measurements (decimal - varies)
-The following variables are the average value of either the mean or the standard deviation for subject X while doing the  activity Y. They are in numbers are don't have specific  units.
+The following variables are the average value of either the mean or the standard deviation for subject X while doing activity Y. They don't have any specific  units.

 *  tBodyAcc-mean()-X
 *  tBodyAcc-mean()-Y